uganda volunteer FAQs

 If you don’t find what you’re looking for, please contact us.

 Very.
-While it is generally believed that developing countries are dangerous and disease ridden, after a few days on the ground, most volunteers come to realize just how safe Uganda is.
+While it is generally believed that developing countries are dangerous and disease ridden, after a few days on the ground, most volunteers realize just how safe Uganda is.
 Poverty doesn’t create crime.
 Disconnection does.
 Most Ugandans would rather be your friend than mug you.

 Further, when you are volunteering, you are hosted by the entire community.
 You are welcomed and protected in ways regular tourists are not.

-For more details, here are 9 ways to stay safe and healthy while volunteering in Uganda
+For more details, here are 9 ways to stay safe and healthy while volunteering in Uganda.

 All travelers and volunteers staying less than 12 weeks require a Ugandan tourist visa.
 The cost is $50USD and must be obtained online before arrival.

-4. What types of volunteer placements are available?
+what types of volunteer activities are available?

 All placements begin on the 1st and 15th of every month and last from 2 to 12 weeks.

 The Real Uganda’s headquarters is located in Mukono Town, Mukono District.
 We work with more than 10 locally-led community-based host organizations.
 These are located in rural areas of Mukono and Buikwe Districts.
 This area is locally known as the Lake Victoria Basin.